 Dietary Recommendation

 The National Institute of Nutrition recommends that a balanced diet should provide around 50 to 60 % of total calories from carbohydrates, preferably from complex carbohydrates.
-So, for a 2,000-calories diet, 1,000 – 1,200 Calories should come from carbs.
+So, for a 2,000-calorie diet, 1,000 – 1,200 Calories should come from carbs.